aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to POWERPOINT or Online App" h2="Export OTT to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to POWERPOINT conversion is a useful process for many businesses and organizations.
+It allows users to quickly and easily convert their OTT documents into a POWERPOINT presentation, which can then be used for a variety of purposes.
+This includes creating presentations for meetings, conferences, and other events, as well as for sharing documents with colleagues and clients.

+<h2>How Aspose.Total Helps for OTT to PowerPoint Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate OTT to POWERPOINT conversion while using two of it's APIs.
-Load your OTT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate OTT to POWERPOINT conversion.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used together to quickly and easily convert OTT documents into POWERPOINT presentations.

+To use Aspose.Total for C++, users first need to load their OTT document using Aspose.Words for C++.
+This API allows users to open and read OTT documents, as well as convert them to HTML.
+Once the OTT document has been converted to HTML, users can then use Aspose.Slides for C++ to load the HTML and create a new POWERPOINT presentation.
+Finally, users can save the new presentation as a POWERPOINT file.

+Aspose.Total for C++ is a powerful and easy-to-use API that makes it simple to automate OTT to POWERPOINT conversion.
+It is a great tool for businesses and organizations that need to quickly and easily convert their OTT documents into POWERPOINT presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}